qalid7/compath/README.md

   <img height="150" src="https://github.com/qalid7/compath/blob/master/common/images/ann_data.png">
 </p>

-Single-cell pathology annotations from the LATTICe-A cohort are provided under data.
+Single-cell expert pathology annotations from the LATTICe-A cohort are provided under: test_data.
 This test dataset represents one of several external validations performed in the paper.

+The R scripts is provided to regenerate single-cell accuracy results - you should be able to replicate Table S3 from the paper.

 ## Training